Skip to content

 Line Spacing

 Line space adds vertical space between the lines (e.g., single-spaced, double-spaced, 1.5).
-Instead of using Enter or the Spacebar key to add space between the lines, Google Docs offers a line spacing tool.
+Instead of using the Enter or Spacebar key to add space between lines, Google Docs offers a line spacing tool.

 To use the line spacing tool:

-1. Select the text you want to add the space in between the lines.
+1. Select the text you want to add a space between the lines.

 2. Click on the line and paragraph spacing tool icon from the toolbar.